Girls volleyball: St. Charles North survives late surge to hand Oswego its first loss

 Oswego’s Mia Jurkovic (14) goes up for a kill during a game Wednesday, Sept.
 18, 2024 at St. Charles North.

-One player that also benefitted from the strong start was Penn State commit Haley Burgdorf.
+One player who benefited from the strong start was Penn State commit Haley Burgdorf.
 She finished the match with 12 kills, four of which came during the hot start, along with some key digs in the back row.

 “We knew we needed to start off 10 times stronger than they will because if we start off stronger than they will, they’ll get into a rut, which they did,” Burgdorf said.
 “It just set us off strong from the start and built our confidence so much more.”

 The Panthers had a big chance to shift the momentum in their favor near the end of the first set.
-After the North Stars got to a 24-15 set point, Oswego managed to tally off four straight points before Burgdorf ended the set with a kill.
+After the North Stars got to a set point at 24-15, Oswego managed to tally four straight points before Burgdorf ended the set with a kill.

-Oswego suffered their first loss of the season after starting out 8-0.
-Hamaker led the Panthers with six kills, while Jurkovic finished right behind her with five.
+Oswego suffered its first loss of the season after starting out 8-0.
+Hamaker led the Panthers with six kills.
+Jurkovic finished right behind her with five.